-- 40. TOURS DURING COMMUTE HOURS: Operators agree not to conduct downtown walking tours during morning and afternoon commute hours (7:30-8 am and 4:30-5 pm). - 41.
-USE OF BIKE PATHS: Operators agree to use bike paths along Glacier Highway, Fritz Cove Road, and other destinations within CBJ, and to instruct clients to ride single file.
-Operators agree not to use the walking path immediately along the Twin Lakes shoreline for tours. - 42.
+- 43. TOURS DURING COMMUTE HOURS: Operators agree not to conduct downtown walking or Segway tours on Calhoun Avenue during morning and afternoon commute hours (7:30-8 am and 4:30-5 pm). - 44.
+USE OF BIKE PATHS:Operators agree to use bike paths along Glacier Highway, Fritz Cove Road, Back Loop and Loop Roads, Glacier Spur Road, and other destinations within CBJ, and to instruct clients to ride single file.
+Operators agree not to use the walking path immediately along the Twin Lakes shoreline for tours. - 45.
 FISH CREEK ROAD: Cycling guides agree to instruct guests to ride single file in the bike lane unless the lane is blocked by a parked vehicle or other roadside obstruction.
-A guide will always be in the lead to make sure that guests descend the hill at a safe speed. - 43.
-INSTRUCTIONS TO YIELD: Cycling guides agree to instruct clients to safely yield to other users on commercially used bike paths whenever possible. - 44.
+A guide will always be in the lead to make sure that guests descend the hill at a safe speed. - 46.
+INSTRUCTIONS TO YIELD: Cycling and Segway guides agree to instruct clients to safely yield to other users on commercially used bike paths whenever possible.
+Segway operators will conduct tours with clients in single file fashion in all areas of the City and Borough of Juneau. - 47.
 TRAILHEAD PARKING: Operators agree to use trailhead parking in a courteous and responsible manner and to pay special attention to independent users.
-While utilizing the Brotherhood Bridge Photo Lookout, operators will not encourage visitors to use the trail unless the operator has a permit to do so.

-- 45. IDENTIFIERS FOR TOUR GUIDES: Operators agree to ensure tour guides are easily identifiable and that company names are visible on guides' attire and company vehicles. - 46.
-YIELD TO OTHER USERS: Guides agree to instruct clients to yield to other users on commercially used trails. - 47.
-TRAIL CONDITION REPORTS: Operators agree to report trail conditions and trail abuse to appropriate regulatory agencies. - 48.
+If utilizing the Brotherhood Bridge Photo Lookout area as a photo stop, operators will not encourage visitors to use the trail unless the operator has a permit to do so. - 48.
+IDENTIFIERS FOR TOUR GUIDES: Operators agree to ensure tour guides are easily identifiable and that company names are visible on guides' attire and company vehicles. - 49.
+YIELD TO OTHER USERS: Guides agree to instruct clients to yield to other users on commercially used trails. - 50.
+TRAIL CONDITION REPORTS: Operators agree to report trail conditions and trail abuse to appropriate regulatory agencies. - 51.
 LITTER REMOVAL: Operators agree to remove litter (tour and non-tour related) from permitted trails on a regular basis.